ncoghlan/misc/notes/python3/questions_and_answers.rst

 Thanks are due especially to Armin Ronacher for describing several of these issues in fine detail when it comes to the difficulties they pose specifically when writing wire protocol handling code in Python 3.
-His feedback has been invaluable to me in attempting to make Python 3 more convenient for wire protocol development without reverting to the Python 2 model that favoured wire protocol development over normal application development (where binary data should exist only at application boundaries and be converted to text or other structured data for internal processing).
+His feedback has been invaluable to me (and others) in attempting to make Python 3 more convenient for wire protocol development without reverting to the Python 2 model that favoured wire protocol development over normal application development (where binary data should exist only at application boundaries and be converted to text or other structured data for internal processing).
 There's still plenty of additional improvements that could be made for Python 3.5 and later, though.
-Possible avenues for improvement previously discussed on python-dev, python-ideas or the CPython issue tracker include:
+Possible avenues for improvement previously discussed on python-dev, python-ideas or the CPython issu tracker include:

 * taking the internal "text encoding" marking system added in Python 3.4 and giving either it or a more general codec type description system a